feathersui/feathersui-starling/documentation/help/markdown/custom-layouts.md

 ### ViewPortBounds properties

-Let's look in more detail at the properties on a `ViewPortBounds` object.
+Let's look in more detail at the properties on a [`ViewPortBounds`](../api-reference/feathers/layout/ViewPortBounds.html) object.
 This object specifies dimensions, starting position, and scroll position values of the container's view port.

-The `explicitWidth` and `explicitHeight` properties may specify that the view port has an exact width and height that cannot change.
+The [`explicitWidth`](../api-reference/feathers/layout/ViewPortBounds.html#explicitWidth) and [`explicitHeight`](../api-reference/feathers/layout/ViewPortBounds.html#explicitHeight) properties may specify that the view port has an exact width and height that cannot change.
 The layout may position its items beyond these dimensions, but it should expect that the container will be required to scroll if any items are positioned beyond the explicit dimensions.
 If the value of one of these properties is `NaN` (which can be checked by passing the value to the `isNaN()` function), the view port dimension in question is not restricted to an exact value.

-The `minWidth`, `minHeight`, `maxWidth`, and `maxHeight` properties specify restrictions on view port dimensions that should be taken into account if `explicitWidth` or `explicitHeight` is not specified (if they are `NaN`, as explained above).
+The [`minWidth`](../api-reference/feathers/layout/ViewPortBounds.html#minWidth), [`minHeight`](../api-reference/feathers/layout/ViewPortBounds.html#minHeight), [`maxWidth`](../api-reference/feathers/layout/ViewPortBounds.html#maxWidth), and [`maxHeight`](../api-reference/feathers/layout/ViewPortBounds.html#maxHeight) properties specify restrictions on view port dimensions that should be taken into account if `explicitWidth` or `explicitHeight` is not specified (if they are `NaN`, as explained above).
 The layout should take these values into account when it calculates its preferred width and height.

-The `scrollX` and `scrollY` properties specify the scroll position of the container that is using the layout.
+The [`scrollX`](../api-reference/feathers/layout/ViewPortBounds.html#scrollX) and [`scrollY`](../api-reference/feathers/layout/ViewPortBounds.html#scrollY) properties specify the scroll position of the container that is using the layout.
 If the container has not been scrolled, or it cannot scroll, the value will be `0`.

-The `x` and `y` properties specify the starting position of the layout.
+The [`x`](../api-reference/feathers/layout/ViewPortBounds.html#x) and [`y`](../api-reference/feathers/layout/ViewPortBounds.html#y) properties specify the starting position of the layout.
 The layout should consider the point `(x,y)` as its origin, instead of `(0,0)`.
+However, in most cases `x` and `y` will both probably be `0`.

 Again, this is an optional argument.
 If the layout receives `null`, it may assume the following defaults, which we've previously pointed out in the source code: